 This is an ‘urgent care clinic’ – an on-demand service allowing patients to consult a doctor via video conference.
 The mobile and web apps allow patients to schedule appointments, talk to experts, and store their medical data in digital form.

 Riseapps built Kego apps for iOS, Android and web.
 We used a Programmable video SDK of one of the most noticeable video conferencing platforms.

 The app allowing patients to see a doctor using your phone and paying just a flat rate, boosted the profit of service providers more than 3 times.
 Being fast and easy-to-use, the app is on the box seat in the digital healthcare market.

 In this article, we’ve briefly reviewed video conferencing in healthcare.

 As of 2020, HIPAA is of the essence, as usual, even though some restrictions are temporarily relaxed because of the pandemic.

-When choosing a HIPAA compliant video platform, it’s important to deeply explore their range of functionality.
+When choosing a HIPAA compliance video conferencing platform, it’s important to deeply explore their range of functionality.
 You might need a simple telemedicine solution like Doxy.me, or choose a more complex practice management tool, like SimplePractice.
 Price and types of compliance (apart from HIPAA) are two other factors to consider.